shukla2009/logstash/README.md

 # logstash
-This example demostrate how to use logstash with akka and scala projects.
+This example demonstrate how to use logstash with akka and scala projects.